MatthewClark2/LispTranspiler/liblisp/README.md

 Lambda object, which contains a pointer to the generated function and a vector of captured parameter values.
 The generated C function will extract those values as necessary.
 See [here](#calling-lambdas) for more information.

-Lambdas should only be applied through the `invoke` C function.
+Lambdas should only be applied through the `apply` C function.

 ## Function Conventions